Care of Congregation

 One of the things we hear over and over from members is how important the sense of community is at CPC and how it feels like home here.
 We believe it’s a way fulfill Jesus’ words: By this everyone will know that you are my disciples, if you have love for one another (John 13:35).

 Our caring for one another takes many forms, both formal and informal.
-Programmatically, we offer fellowship time after the worship service, which helps us connect with God and each other, we have meals together when we have important things to discuss or just for fun, and we support one another in difficult times by the “laying on of food.”
+Programmatically, we offer fellowship time after the worship service, which helps us connect with God and each other.
+We hope that when you visit with us on Sundays, you will also join us for coffee and a light snack in our fellowship hall.
+Additionally, we have meals together when we have important things to discuss, or just for fun, and we support one another in difficult times by the “laying on of food.”
+We keep a freezer stocked in our building with homemade, packaged meals to provide to those in need.

-This past year, the Care of Congregation committee hosted Easter Breakfast and our church summer picnic.
+This past year, the Care of Congregation committee hosted outdoor picnics, an ice cream social, and our congregational luncheons.
 Our Prayer and Care Team works with the pastor to keep in touch with our church family, sending cards and making visits.

 At a time when the culture we live in is rapidly embracing material things and our society is being pulled farther and farther away from Christianity, we stand together in order to bring youth to encounter Jesus and become his disciples.